 On 18 December 2015, the Luxembourg government transposed the Directive 2014/59/EU establishing a framework for the recovery and resolution of credit institutions and investment firms and Directive 2014/49/EU on deposit guarantee schemes into the Law on the resolution and winding up of credit institutions and the depositor and investor protection scheme.
+This new mechanism has a new Fonds de

-This new mechanism covers all eligible deposits up to EUR 100,000 and investments up to EUR 20,000.
+Garantie des Dépôts Luxembourg (FGDL) fund and covers all eligible deposits up to EUR 100,000 and investments up to EUR 20,000.
 In addition, the law provides that recent deposits (less than 12 months) resulting from specific transactions related to a social objective or correlated to certain life events are also guaranteed beyond the EUR 100,000 limit.

-The Act thus replaces the depositors' and investors' guarantee mechanism in Luxembourg, which was governed by the "Association pour la Garantie des Dépôts, Luxembourg (AGDL)" by means of a new mechanism based on an ex-ante contribution principle in a new fund, the "Luxembourg Deposit Guarantee Fund" (LDGF).
 In accordance with Article 163(8) of the Law, this fund was capitalised through the payment of a first tranche of 0.8% of the total guaranteed deposits of Luxembourg credit institutions and investment firms.